 For heads (as a constituent part of a screw or bolt), nuts and washers, there are specific XML elements in χMCF.
-Corresponding friction attributes are located, there.
+Corresponding friction attributes are located there.

-Case c. above, of inter-part contacts, is addressed by sections 5.3.2 (Contacts and Friction) and 4.4.3.6 (Local Contact Properties).
+The list item above of inter-part contacts, is addressed by 9.5.2 (this subclause) and 7.4.3.6 (Local contact properties).

-Case d. above, of the thread contact, is addressed in section 6.5.3 (Definition of element <threaded_connection/>).
+The list item above, of the thread contact, is addressed in 9.5.3 (Definition of element <threaded_connection/>).

-EXAMPLE A Bolted joint with washer definition
+EXAMPLE 1 Bolted joint with washer definition

 <connection_group id="1">